0xsequence/design-system/README.md

 V3 attemps to be mostly compatible but there are some breaking changes that will need to be addressed.

-1. Form components are no longer wrapped in a Field component so properties like `labelLocation`, `label`, `description` are no longer on components like CheckBox, TextInput, etc. You will need to wrap these components in a Field component manually.
+1. Form components are no longer wrapped in a Field component so properties like `labelLocation`, `label`, `description` are no longer on components like CheckBox, TextInput, etc. You will need to wrap these components in a Field components manually.
+Field is now broken up between a collection of Field based components like FieldSet, FieldGroup, Field, FieldLabel, FieldDescription, FieldError to give more control how fields are displayed.
+Check the Field and Form examples in storybook to see how to use these or refer to the shadcn Field docs.

 2. RadioGroup no longer takes an options object.
 Instead you must use RadioGroup and RadioGroupItem components: